hippie68/pkgrename/README.md

       words "BP" and "Backport" (case-insensitive).
 The same principle applies to release groups and releases.

-      (**) Apps merged with patches are detected by searching their PKG files for changelog information.
-If a merged patch is found, both %merged_ver% and
+      (**) Patches and apps merged with patches are detected by searching PKG files for changelog information.
+If a patch is found, both %merged_ver% and
       %true_ver% are the patch version.
-If no patch is found, %merged_ver% is empty and %true_ver% is %app_ver%.
+If no patch is found or if patch detection is disabled (command [P]), %merged_ver% is empty and %true_ver% is %app_ver%.
+      %merged_ver% is always empty for non-app PKGs.

       (***) %type% is %category% mapped to "Game,Update,DLC,App,Other".
       These 5 default strings can be changed via option "--set-type", e.g.: